 Individual debts that are known to be uncollectible are written off when identified.
 An impairment is recognised when there is objective evidence that the Group will not be able to collect the receivable.
 Indicators of impairment include where there is objective evidence of significant financial difficulties, debtor bankruptcy, financial reorganisation or default in payment.
-The amount of the impairment loss is the receivable's carrying amount compared to the present value of estimated future cash flows, discounted at the original effective interest rate.
+The amount of the impairment loss is the receivable's carrying amount compared to the present value of estimated future cash flows, discounted at the original effective b.
+Fair value and credit risk